 A seemingly extraordinary ability to observe one’s surroundings and make detailed assessments about one’s environment is illustrated in the following short video segment from the movie, “The Bourne Identity”…

-It’s not just a trait of top secret ops.
-It is a skill known as situational awareness, and you can possess it too.
+It’s not just a trait of top secret special operators, it is a skill known as situational awareness, being highly aware, and you can possess it too.

 Situational awareness is a simple concept.
 It is knowing what’s going on around you.